PermutaTriangle/Tilings/README.rst

 A keen reader may have observed that a tiling can also take a third argument called assumptions.
 These can be used to keep track of occurrences gridded permutations on tilings.
-These are still in development mode but are essential for certain parts of the tilescope algorithm.
+These are still in development mode but are essential for certain parts of the ``TileScope`` algorithm.
 For simplicity we will not discuss these again until the `Fusion` section.

 There are a number of methods available on the tiling.
 You can generate